Jim Steinman: 1970s

 In 1971, Steinman provided music for a puppet show titled Ubu.
 The show, put on by puppeteer and filmmaker Demian, was an adaptation of Ubu on the Hill, an 1888 play by Alfred Jarry.
 In 1972, Steinman worked with college friend Barry Keating on a musical titled Rhinegold at the Mercer Arts Center, based on Richard Wagner's opera Das Rheingold.
 Steinman wrote the music and Keating wrote the lyrics.
 In 1972, Bette Midler sang a demo of the Steinman song "Heaven Can Wait".
 Midler's career was at an early stage at the time; she went on to far greater fame, making that demo a collector's item.

 In 1973, Steinman's song "Happy Ending" appeared on the album Food of Love, sung by Yvonne Elliman.
 This was the first commercially released recording of a song written by Steinman.
 That same year, Steinman wrote music and lyrics for a musical titled More Than You Deserve (1973).
 One of the actors cast in this show was Marvin Lee Aday, who went by the nickname Meat Loaf, with whom Steinman later collaborated.
 In 1973, a single of the song "More Than You Deserve", from the musical sharing that name, was released.
-Reid Whitelaw was the producer and Norman Bergen was the arranger, with Meat Loaf was the lead singer.
+Reid Whitelaw was the producer and Norman Bergen was the arranger, with Meat Loaf as the lead singer.
 A cover of this single also appears on the 1981 album Dead Ringer.